MultiAdaptive/transitStation/README.md

 ## How can you get parames Nodegroup or Namespace

-As a user who want to use this transitStation get the `node_group` or `namespace` parames is necessory, you can use this Tools by this url: [https://github.com/MultiAdaptive/multiAdaptive-cli](https://github.com/MultiAdaptive/multiAdaptive-cli) then check README **Register NodeGroup** by this URL:[https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-nodegroup](https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-nodegroup) or **Register NameSpace** by this URL:[https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-namespace](https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-namespace)
+As a user who want to use this transitStation get the `node_group` or `namespace` parames is necessory, you can use this Tools by this url: [https://github.com/MultiAdaptive/multiAdaptive-cli](https://github.com/MultiAdaptive/multiAdaptive-cli) then check README **Register NodeGroup** by this URL:[https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-nodegroup](https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-nodegroup) or **Register NameSpace** by this URL:[https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-namespace](https://github.com/MultiAdaptive/multiAdaptive-cli?tab=readme-ov-file#register-namespace) You can `Regist` or `Get` these parames Value.

 ## Make execution